automl/random_forest_run/documentation/installation.rst

 *****
 For now, the file

-	:bash:`./tests/python_test.py`
+	:bash:`./examples/pyrfr_simple_examples.py`

-inside the repository serves as the only real documentation of the Python bindings.
+and the other python scritps inside the repository serves as the only real documentation of the Python bindings.